mattclegg/silverstripe-doc-restructuring/master/cms/docs/reference/dataobject.md

 # Scaffolding Formfields

-These calls retrieve a [FieldSet](http://api.silverstripe.org/trunk/forms/core/FieldSet.html) that can be used to add or edit entries from the DataObject.
-Use the following examples to get an appropriate [FieldSet](http://api.silverstripe.org/trunk/forms/core/FieldSet.html) for the area where you intend to work with the scaffolded form.
+These calls retrieve a `[api:FieldSet]` for the area where you intend to work with the scaffolded form.

 ## For the CMS